-m) HMIP Inspection of Youth Justice Services
+i) HMIP Inspection of Youth Justice Services

 The Council received notification of a HMIP Inspection of Youth Justice Services on 17th March 2023.
-The pre field work is now underway with inspectors on site week commencing 24th April.
-The inspection report will be published in July 2023.

-The inspection involved statutory partners in police, probation, health and education as well as wider partners who form part of the multi-agency response for youth justice services for Barnsley young people which is governed through the Youth Crime and Anti-Social Behaviour Board.
+The inspection report was published in July 2023 with an overall 'good' outcome.
+The inspection provided a number of recommendations and HMIP approved Barnsley's submitted action plan in August 2023.
+The inspection involved statutory partners in police, probation, health, and education as well as wider partners who form part of the multi-agency response for youth justice services for Barnsley young people which is governed through the Youth Crime and Anti-Social Behaviour Board.